 Research

-My research centers on the optimal control and design of Mechanically Adaptive Robots—machines that adapt and improve through repeated experiences, much like humans.
-This includes developing control algorithms for real-time optimal control and designing actuators that make mechanical adaptation possible.
-The work focuses on the theory and creation of devices such as actuators, robotic limbs, and exoskeletons to advance robot autonomy and enhance human mobility.
-This multidisciplinary research has been supported by the Singaporean Ministry of Education and the National Science Foundation, earning recognition through two of the field’s highest honors: the IEEE Transactions on Robotics Best Paper Award and the National Science Foundation CAREER Award.
+My research focuses on the optimal control and design of Mechanically Adaptive Robots—machines that learn and improve through experience, much like humans.
+This work integrates real-time optimization algorithms and advances in actuator design to enable mechanical adaptation and enhance robot autonomy.
+By bridging theory and application, my research advances the theory of human performance augmentation and robot actuation using devices that provide mechanical advantage.
+This includes innovations in adaptive actuators, robotic limbs, and exoskeletons—technologies designed to improve both human and robot mobility.
+This multidisciplinary work has been supported by the Singaporean Ministry of Education and the National Science Foundation, earning recognition through the IEEE Transactions on Robotics Best Paper Award and the NSF CAREER Award.
+Explore my latest insights in the project blog posts below.

 Projects